 Thanks to over fifteen years of research, our functional formula combines novel microbiome and digestive health science with the knowledge of top researchers around the world.
 Results from our in-vitro studies, conducted with Purdue University and Baylor College of Medicine, reveal OLIPOP's ability to increase diversity, promote good bacteria, and facilitate short-chain fatty acid production in the microbiome.

-As the fastest-growing functional beverage in the United States, OLIPOP has contributed more than 75 million grams of prebiotic fiber to the American diet.
+As the fastest-growing functional beverage in the United States, OLIPOP has contributed more than 5 million pounds of prebiotic fiber to the American diet in 2024.
 And counting!

 OLIPOP: The Functional Soda Alternative

-So when you’re ready to replace your diet soda with a more delicious and healthier alternative, we’ll be here waiting for you!
+So when you’re ready to replace your diet soda with a more delicious and high-fiber alternative, we’ll be here waiting for you!

 Want to learn more about all the reasons why OLIPOP can be your functional soda alternative?
 Check out OLIPOP Digest for all the latest resources, research, and information.